invertedv/testGo/docs/gomFile.md

 ### Required keys

-There are three basic keys that drive the process.
+There are only one key that are always required.
 These are:

 - outDir: \<path\><br>
-Is the full path to the directory to place all the output of the run.
-If buildData or buildModel are "yes", this directory is created or emptied.
+Is the full path to the directory where goMortgage places all the output of the run.
+If buildData
+or buildModel are "yes", this directory is created (or emptied).
 If not, the directory must exist and the output of this run is added to the existing directory.
-- modelTable: \<ClickHouse table\><br>Is the table that has the model/validate/assess data.

-There are four keys the set the primary steps conducted.
+There are four keys the set the primary steps performed.

-- buildData: \<yes/no\><br>If yes, build the model/validate/assess ClickHouse table.
+- buildData: \<yes/no\><br>If yes, goMortgage builds a table from a loan-level and economic data tables.
+The table produced is intended for one ore more of the model/validation/assess steps.
   The default value is "no" if the key is omitted.
 - buildModel: \<yes/no\><br>If yes, fit the model.
   The default value is "no" if the key is omitted.